-Google was one of the first companies to effectively utilize predictive analytics in its hiring process, collecting all the possible measurable data and test scores they could find.
+Google was one of the first companies to effectively utilize predictive analytics in recruitment process, collecting all the possible measurable data and test scores they could find.
 However, when they analysed actual job performance, they found that school grades are one of the worst predictors for hiring (according to Laszlo Bock, former SVP of People Operations).
 The tech giant has invested significant resources in developing analytical and predictive models that support human decision-making.
 In particular, one of the team’s most interesting findings is that the company experienced little benefit to conducting more than four rounds of interviews.
 Instead, they today make use of a hiring committee where hiring decisions are made through a team consensus.

-Predictive analytics for hiring uses modern existing data to make predictions and assessment science to project candidates’ fit and likelihood for success based on positive behavioural patterns among current employees.
+Predictive analytics in recruitment uses modern existing data to make predictions and assessment science to project candidates’ fit and likelihood for success based on positive behavioural patterns among current employees.
 Instead of traditional hiring, which relies on interviews based mainly on intuition and gut feel, predictive hiring relies on data points and smart algorithms to recommend best fit candidates to recruiters and hiring managers.